Physical Rehabilitation and Laser Therapy

 - Licking or biting area

-Dog laser therapy is a very helpful tool during postoperative recovery.
-In minor cases, laser therapy alone may be enough to alleviate pain and stimulate the healing process.
-Because it works directly on injured or affected areas, laser treatments can help speed up healing, strengthen muscle and tissue, improve mobility and enhance your dog’s overall quality of life almost immediately.
+Laser therapy is an extremely effective and helpful tool for any major postoperative recovery protocol.
+In minor cases, laser therapy treatments alone can sometimes be all that is needed to properly alleviate the animals pain and stimulate cell growth and the healing process.
+Because the laser can easily target the precise area that’s injured or affected without the animal being required to move, it can speed up healing, strengthen muscle and tissue, and improve mobility in lieu of the animals inability to exercise, and ultimately, enhance your dog or cat’s overall quality of life almost immediately.

-If your dog or cat has recently been diagnosed with any of the following conditions, speak with your vet about laser therapy:
+If your dog or cat has been diagnosed with any of the following medical conditions, ask your veterinarian about laser therapy treatments:

 - Hip dysplasia

-- Skin conditions such as hot spots and infections (dermatologic disorders, interdigital dermatitis, and lick granulomas)
+- Skin conditions like hot spots and dermatologic infections, disorders, interdigital dermatitis, and lick granulomas

 - Pain management for sprains